Faith. Service. Law.

 Two affiliated seminaries operate within YDS and maintain their own denominational identities:

 Berkeley Divinity School is the Episcopal seminary at Yale.
-The Rev. Dr. Gabrielle Thomas becomes Berkeley’s next Dean on July 1, 2026.
+The Rev. Dr. Gabrielle Thomas becomes Berkeley’s next Dean and President—and Associate Dean of Yale Divinity School—on July 1, 2026.
 Berkeley students preparing for orders in the Episcopal Church do their full academic work through YDS while also completing Berkeley’s formation program.

 Andover Newton Seminary at Yale Divinity School is the UCC- and American Baptist-affiliated seminary within YDS.
-Andover Newton was founded in 1807 (making it the oldest graduate theological school in the United States) and moved to Yale as an affiliate in 2017.
+Its oldest predecessor, Andover Theological Seminary, was founded in 1807, which is the date the institution officially claims and which makes it, by its own long-standing description, the oldest graduate theological school in the United States.
+Andover Newton took its current form through the 1965 merger of Andover Theological Seminary with Newton Theological Institution, and moved to Yale as an affiliate in 2017.
 Students in the Congregational, UCC, and Baptist traditions can pursue their degree through YDS while completing Andover Newton’s denominational formation.

 Catholic, Orthodox, evangelical, mainline Protestant, and unaffiliated students all attend YDS, and the school does not require denominational affiliation for admission.